gsoft-inc/ov-igloo-ui/packages/ButtonGroup/README.md

 # ButtonGroup

-ButtonBroup displays multiple related actions or options stacked in a horizontal row to help with arrangement and spacing.
+ButtonGroup displays multiple related actions or options stacked in a horizontal row to help with arrangement and spacing.

 <Example />